tecunningham/tecunningham.github.io/_drafts/psychology-literature.md

 # LANGUAGE PERCEPTION / KNOWLEDGE

-* McGurk effect (same sound is perceived as different syllable depending on which lips you see)
+- **McGurk effect** (same sound is perceived as different syllable depending on which lips you see)

-* Miller & Isard (1963) : recognizing words with noise is much better when context indicates that word [cited in Fodor]
+- **Miller & Isard (1963)** : recognizing words with noise is much better when context indicates that word [cited in Fodor]

-* Pinker (1999) “Words & Rules”- observation: most verbs are regular (X-Xed), 164 are irregular (e.g. run-ran). [similar with plurals: most use -s, some are irregular]- Pinker's theory (i) we have a couple of basic rules; & (ii) we learn particular exceptions.- Chomsky & Halle (1968) “The Sound Pattern of English”: every word has a deep sound (not same as root sound), and a set of rules to transform, which predicts all these things (& they find clever rules which can substantially reduce complexity).
-However Pinker notes that these observations could reflect etymological similarity, not actual rules used in processing. .- Rumelhart & McLelland (1986) - neural network / perceptron model is able to predict the past tense for many verbs based on associations.
-Pinker showed that it fails in many ways - e.g., some homophones have different past tenses (lie & lay) - again, the regularities may be etymological but not functional.- basic evidence: new words get inflected using the regular rule, even if they are similar to irregular inflections.
-Even irregular words become regular when used in a different sense (e.g., “lowlifes” not “lowlives,” and a batter “flied out” not “flew out”, and “the Julia Childs” not “the Julia Children”).- how to think of this?
+* **Pinker (1999) “Words & Rules”**
+   - observation: most verbs are regular (X-Xed), 164 are irregular (e.g. run-ran). [similar with plurals: most use -s, some are irregular]
+   - Pinker's theory (i) we have a couple of basic rules; & (ii) we learn particular exceptions.
+   - Chomsky & Halle (1968) “The Sound Pattern of English”: every word has a deep sound (not same as root sound), and a set of rules to transform, which predicts all these things (& they find clever rules which can substantially reduce complexity).
+However Pinker notes that these observations could reflect etymological similarity, not actual rules used in processing.
+   - Rumelhart & McLelland (1986) - neural network / perceptron model is able to predict the past tense for many verbs based on associations.
+Pinker showed that it fails in many ways - e.g., some homophones have different past tenses (lie & lay)
+   - again, the regularities may be etymological but not functional.
+   - basic evidence: new words get inflected using the regular rule, even if they are similar to irregular inflections.
+Even irregular words become regular when used in a different sense (e.g., “lowlifes” not “lowlives,” and a batter “flied out” not “flew out”, and “the Julia Childs” not “the Julia Children”).
+   - How to think of this?
 Clearly we have some sentence rules at higher level.
-Looks like pluralisation and past-tense also use these rules.[observation: an apparently complex structure could be built from simple rules, as in Reber's artificial grammar; however people seem to be able to produce new things with these regular rules, i.e. seems to be some deeper representation.]last chapter on fuzzy vs aristotilean categories: (i)
+Looks like pluralisation and past-tense also use these rules. [observation: an apparently complex structure could be built from simple rules, as in Reber's artificial grammar; however people seem to be able to produce new things with these regular rules, i.e. seems to be some deeper representation.]
+   - Final chapter on fuzzy vs aristotilean categories.

-* McLelland (2013) “Bayesian Inference, Generative Models, and Probabilistic Computations in Interactive Neural Networks”http://web.stanford.edu/class/psych209a/ReadingsByDate/01_23/BayesianInfGenModsProbCompsNNets.pdf

-– Discusses Bayesian nets, where a neural network implements the optimal inference of deep structure.
+- **McLelland (2013) “Bayesian Inference, Generative Models, and Probabilistic Computations in Interactive Neural Networks”** – Discusses Bayesian nets, where a neural network implements the optimal inference of deep structure.
 Includes top-down and bottom-up cues.
 And discusses exact solution & Gibbs sampling.

 # LEARNING (passive learning)